UWPCE-PythonCert/IntroPython2016a/slides_sources/source/session08.rst

 Deleters
 ---------

-If you want to do something special when a property is deleted, you can define a deleter is well:
+If you want to do something special when a property is deleted, you can define a deleter as well:

 .. code-block:: ipython